-- force of gravity depends on mass (the amount of matter in an objects) and distance.
+- force of gravity depends on mass (the amount of matter in an object) and distance.

 - more mass an object has and the closer it is to another objects – the more strongly its gravity pull (like Earth pulling Moon).

-- Black Hole have the strongest gravitational pull in the Universe.
+- the Black Hole have the strongest gravitational pull in the Universe.